frediff/Interactive-CLI-MedShop/README.md

 # Interactive-CLI-MedShop

-*In a program-automated medicine shop, there are the following set of relevant entities:
+*In a program-automated-online medicine shop, there are the following set of relevant entities:
 • Manufacturer
 • Customer
 • Product